 Upon completion of all requirements in the program, undergraduate students wishing to receive a University of Alberta degree must submit an Application for Degree form to their Faculty office not later than February 1 if they expect to have their degree conferred at the Spring Convocation ceremonies held in June, or not later than September 1 if they expect to have their degree conferred at the Fall Convocation ceremonies held in November.
-Students registered in programs in the Faculty of Graduate Studies and Research should consult §173.12 regarding convocation requirements in graduate programs.
+Students registered in programs in the Faculty of Graduate Studies and Research should consult \$193.13 regarding convocation requirements in graduate programs.

 In those cases where more than 12 months have elapsed since the last registration in an undergraduate program in which a student subsequently applies to have a degree conferred, the student will also be required to submit an Application for Readmission or Internal Transfer form along with the required application fee, in order for the conferring of the degree to be considered.
 Similarly, in the case where a student is applying for a degree which differs from the program in which he or she was last or currently registered, an Application for Readmission or Internal Transfer form and fee is also required in order for the conferring of the degree to be considered.
-In both cases, students should note the regulations in §23.1.2 as they will be obligated to meet degree program requirements in effect at the time of readmission or transfer to the new program before the degree will be conferred.
+Similarly, in the case where a student is applying for a degree which differs from the program in which he or she was last or currently registered, an Application for Readmission or Internal Transfer form and fee is also required in order for the conferring of the degree to be considered.
+In both cases, students should note the regulations in \$23.1.2 as they will be obligated to meet degree program requirements in effect at the time of readmission or transfer to the new program before the degree will be conferred.